chrissharkman/Teaching-HEIGVD-CM_APPMOB/README.md

 To work faster when testing on local development environnment, a thumbnail and image replacement function is integrated.
 This can be controlled by the config file.
 I tried to use a lot of features of the ionic framework - and I think I succeeded.
 One of my biggest issues was at the end the callback handling.
 For the next project, a better strategy (with cascading or similar) will be used to handle this in a smarter way.

+> The app was tested on MacOSX with Chrome and on iPhone iOS7.

 ## Presentation Commercial

 * [You can see a video presentation of the smooth workflow on youtube.](https://youtu.be/UxbvG-bhZoY)